 Breathing is free, effective and you can do it anywhere.

-You can make your self care process much simpler if you use a self-care planner.
+You can also make your self care process much simpler if you use a self-care planner.

 You know you deserve it!

 It is also a great gift for a friend, family member or even little princesses who are only starting to develop their first self care habits.